-February 25th 2014 departures offer the chance to see the city pre-Mardi Gras.
-Enjoy the party atmosphere as decorated floats run through the streets, as they're readied for the big Shrove Tuesday annual celebration.
+February 10th 2015 and February 2nd 2016 departures offer the chance to see the city pre-Mardi Gras.
+Enjoy the party atmosphere as decorated floats run through the streets, as they're readied for the annual Shrove Tuesday celebration.

 Gratuities are a way of life in North America, and it is generally accepted that they form part of a person's earnings.
 Customary gratuity to a coach driver or tour manager is about $5 per person per day; in a taxi or a restaurant leave 12-15 per cent of the bill and, in the bar, leave a dollar or so per drink.

 Smoking is not permitted on any coach forming part of your holiday; regular stops will be made though for your comfort en route.
 The majority of hotels in North America are non-smoking throughout including in all bedrooms.
 In general smoking outside is acceptable, but do look out for signs prohibiting this close to public entrances or bus stops.

 On your flight

 All outbound flights depart and arrive on the same day.
 All return flights leave in the evening and land in the UK the next day.
 On-board meals will usually include lunch and a snack on outward flights, and dinner and breakfast on flight home.
 Soft drinks are complimentary, but some airlines will charge for alcoholic drinks.